 Guided implant surgery is a technique that helps perfect the placement of dental implants into your bone tissue.
-It represents the best advancements in research and technology and is among the services available from Dr. Ruprecht at her California locations.
+It represents the best advancements in research and technology and is among the services available from Dr. Ruprecht.

 Much of the success of a dental implant depends on the planning stages.
-Dr. Ruprecht uses cone-beam computed tomography (CBCT) to create a detailed three-dimensional image of your mouth, jaw and teeth.
-Knowing your exact anatomy, she creates a custom surgical guide that fits in your mouth and facilitates a precise angle and depth of your dental implant.
+Dr. Ruprecht uses cone beam computed tomography (CBCT) to create a detailed three-dimensional image of your mouth, jaw and teeth.
+Knowing your exact anatomy, she will create a custom surgical guide that fits in your mouth and facilitates a precise angle and depth of your dental implant.

 Guided implant surgery takes the guesswork out of dental implants.
-Dr. Ruprecht does not have to estimate where to place the implant, or which angle is likely to yield the best results.
-She simply follows the shape of the surgical guide and relies on advanced imaging technology to create a customized treatment plan.
+Dr. Ruprecht does not have to estimate where to place the implant or which angle is likely to yield the best results; she will simply follow the shape of the surgical guide and rely on advanced imaging technology to create a customized treatment plan.

 Guided implant surgery can also reduce the risk of damage to surrounding tissues.
 Because the depth and angle of the implant are determined prior to the procedure, only the necessary tissues are affected.

 To learn more about how guided implant surgery can enhance your dental implant experience, call us today or request an appointment online for a face-to-face consultation with our periodontist.